urbit/urbit.org-reloaded/content/community/grants-and-bounties/bitcoin-full-node-provider-and-wallet.md

 The worker should have a background that either demonstrates experience building Gall agents, or developing on Bitcoin (or similar crypto systems)--both would be even better.

+## Milestones

+### Implement the full node bridge/provider
+3 stars
+Create a set of gall agents to interface with a Bitcoin full node, access to which can be provided to other ships.

+### Implement the wallet
+3 stars
+Create a set of gall agents to handle extended public keys, address derivation, and facilitate payments between ships.